paul-hammant/fast_perforce_setup/README.md

 ## killing p4d (if you need to)

-The correct way to halt the Perforce daemon, if ctrl-c does not work, is one of:
+The correct way to halt the Perforce daemon (running as a background process via the above):

 ```
+export P4PORT=ssl:localhost:1666
 p4 -u operator admin stop
 p4 -u super admin stop
 ```